 If you are facing neglect, abuse, an illegal discharge or any other consumer issue in long-term care, it is important to protect your rights and build a record with the public agencies charged with longterm care oversight.
-See chart on page 55.
+See list of consumer resources at end of chapter.

-I. Long-Term Care Ombudsman Program
+Long-Term Care Ombudsman Program

-The Executive Office of Elder Affairs has a longterm care ombudsman who oversees a network of paid ombudsmen staff and volunteer visiting ombudsmen whose job it is to help resolve problems related to the health, welfare and rights of individuals living in nursing facilities.
+The Long-Term Care Ombudsman Program has been moved from the Executive Office of Elder Affairs (EOEA) to the Executive Office of Health and Human Services.
+The State LTC Ombudsman oversees a network of staff and volunteer visiting ombudsmen whose job it is to help resolve problems related to the health, welfare and rights of individuals living in nursing facilities, rest homes and assisted living residences.
 Visiting facilities on a regular basis, ombudsmen offer a way for residents to voice their complaints and work toward resolution with staff.
 Each facility is required to post, in a conspicuous location, the name and contact information of the visiting ombudsman assigned to that facility.